michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

 Task: Unfortunately, 'Instructions' is still hard to see.
-Utilize your knowledge of __CSS__ to improve your title's visibility!
+Utilize your knowledge of __CSS__ to improve your title's visibility.

 Look to your `.instructions-title` CSS selector again and pair these properties with their respective values under your already-assigned `display` property: